weiwah/se100-capstone-ubs/README.md

    - Open `dom.js` and replace `YOUR_API_KEY` with your obtained API key.

 3. **Launch Project**:
-   - Open the prohect folder in Visual Studio Code.
+   - Open the project folder in Visual Studio Code.
    - Right click on the 'index.html' file and select 'Show Preview' to view the project in your default web browser.

 ## Design Overview